 Income tax expense includes current and deferred income taxes.
-Income tax expense is recognized in the interim consolidated statements of comprehensive income (loss), except to the extent that it relates to items recognized directly in equity, in which case the tax expense is also recognized directly in equity.
+Income tax expense is recognized in the Consolidated Statements of Comprehensive Income (Loss), except to the extent that it relates to items recognized directly in equity, in which case the tax expense is also recognized directly in equity.